 Texas is an “At-Fault” State.
 What Does That Mean for Your Car Accident Claim?

-Most people have heard about “at-fault” and “no-fault” states, yet few understand what these terms mean.
-Whether your insurance policy is governed by an “at-fault” or “no-fault” system can have a direct and significant effect in how a claim is handled and the compensation that a person may receive after being injured in an automobile accident.
+Whether your insurance policy is governed by an “at-fault” or “no-fault” system can directly and significantly affect how a claim is handled.
+It will also affect the compensation that a person may receive after being injured in an automobile accident.

 What It Means to Be an “At-Fault” State